Varanasi–Rae Bareli–Lucknow line

-The Varanasi–Raebareli–Lucknow line (also known as Varanasi–Lucknow chord line) is a railway line connecting Varanasi and Lucknow, both in the Indian state of Uttar Pradesh.
+The Varanasi–Rae Bareli–Lucknow Grand Chord line (also known as Varanasi–Lucknow chord line) is a railway line connecting Varanasi and Lucknow, both in the Indian state of Uttar Pradesh.
 The line is under the administrative jurisdiction of Northern Railway.

 History

-The Lucknow–Rae Bareli extension was completed in 1893 and the Varanasi–Lucknow chord line via Rae Bareli was constructed in 1898.
+The Lucknow–Rae Bareli extension was completed in 1864 and the Varanasi–Lucknow chord line via Rae Bareli was constructed in 1864.

 Line doubling and electrification

 As of 2013, the railways have taken up doubling of the 66 km Utaratia–Raebareli sector and the 60 km Raebareli–Amethi sector.
 Work is in progress for electrification of the 200 km Varanasi–Unchahar railway line.